ashwini-kr-sharma/chipatac2020/01_ReadQC.md

 - How does the base quality look like ?
 - Are there any adapter contaminations ?
 - Can you find any issues with the `fastq` files refer to [individual module description](#quality-control)

+> Try performing this analysis on different ChIPseq `fastq` files of your choice - compare the read numbers and and other QC properties

+> Refer to [ENCODE ChIPseq good practices] (https://www.encodeproject.org/data-standards/chip-seq/)

 In the next section, we will perform **adapter trimming/clipping** based on our knowlege of the FastQC results.